Fiat Chrysler's Marchionne dies, shares dive on profit slide

 FCA has said Manley will work to ensure a “strong and independent” future for the group.

-On Saturday, Marchionne was also replaced as chairman and CEO of Ferrari (RACE.MI) and chairman of tractor maker CNH Industrial (CNHI.MI), both spun off from FCA.
+On Saturday, Marchionne was also replaced as chairman and CEO of Ferrari and chairman of tractor maker CNH Industrial, both spun off from FCA.

 Underlining the task facing Manley, FCA cut its full-year earnings outlook after the weaker-than-expected quarterly earnings.
 It blamed the result on a weaker performance in China, a market that represents one of new CEO’s immediate headaches.